 Readjustment is needed in all aspects of society.
 At the same time, it is important to focus on the areas where effective interventions can have the greatest impact.
 Therefore, we have prioritised twelve measures within four important focus areas.
 These are interventions where there is clear regional consensus and resourcefulness and which are expected to be of real benefit to climate.

-- Streamline transport of goods
+- Efficient transport of goods

 - Climate-smart meetings and holidays

 - Larger market for bio-based materials and fuels